Stag Creek Ranch

 Water: The headwaters of Stag Creek, a seasonal creek, begin in the hills on the ranch as it collects and continues east through the property.
 Another wet weather branch begins further back up in the hills to the northwest and gathers as it meanders through the landscape as well, before exiting the ranch near the northeast corner.
 The property also has 2 small stock ponds that provide water for wildlife and livestock.
 There are no water wells on the property at this time, but underground water in the area is good and it is believed that a well could be successfully drilled if desired, as there are several working water wells nearby on adjacent properties.

 Wildlife & Hunting: Whitetail Deer, Rio Grande turkey, hogs, varmint, dove, and ducks provide many hunting opportunities.
 The ranch was previously in the Managed Lands Deer Program (MLDP) - Harvest Option.
-In conjunction with TPWD recommendations, the previous owners of Indian Hills management efforts recently produced a monster low fenced buck scoring over 200" B&C and had previously produced some other really nice trophies including a buck that scored over 170" and had a rare double main beam on one side.
+In conjunction with TPWD recommendations and owners management efforts, the property recently produced a monster low fenced buck scoring over 200" B&C and had previously produced some other really nice trophies including a buck that scored over 170" and had a rare double main beam on one side.
 There's an equally impressive turkey population that calls the ranch home.
 Any blinds and feeders located on the property will remain and convey as part of a sale.
 The buck: doe ratio is believed to be 1 buck: 3-4 does.

 Wildlife Habitat & Food Plots: Approximately 75% of the ranch is heavily to moderately wooded and provides outstanding habitat for the abundance of wildlife that call the ranch home. cover and includes browse species such as shin oak, elbowbush, skunkbush, bumelia, sumac, redbud, cedar elm, greenbrier, catclaw mimosa, agarita and hog plum.
 There is are two old wildlife food plots that could easily be farmed again and put into oats to help attract and hold game during the fall/winter months that each measure a 1.75+/- acres in size, as well as other areas where new food plots could be established.